Mona Syedan: Mona Daphar Plantation Forest

-Located in Mona Syedan is the second largest man made forest in Pakistan, the area of the forest is over 7000 acres.
+Located in Mona Syedan is the second largest man-made forest in Pakistan, the area of the forest is over 7000 acres.

 The area was a typical dry tropical forest known as ‘Rakh’ before it was felled from 1882 to 1901.
 The original vegetation consisted mainly of Van (Salvadora oleoides), Jand (Prosopis cineraria), Karir (Capparis decidua), Mallah (Zizyphus nummularia), Ber (Zizyphus mauritiana), Chamror (Ehretia laevis), Rehru (Acacia leucophloea), Lahura (Tecoma undulata), Frash (Tamarix aphylla), and Kangu (Lycium europaeum).
 These species occurred in groves and patches with sufficient space in between.
 The general height of the trees varied from 15 feet to 30 feet (4.5m to 9m).
 There were mounds and depressions.
 The mounds were covered with xerophytic species while Dhak (Butea monosperma), Lasura (Cordia dichotoma), Jangli-anar (Punica granatum), and Phagwara (Ficus palmata), were found in depressions.
-A few trees of kikar and shisham could also be found on relatively favourable sites.
+A few trees of kikar and shisham could also be found in relatively favourable sites.
 Presently Shisham and Mulberry are the principal species growing in mixture over a major portion of the plantation area.
 Other species growing are Eucalyptus, hybrid-poplar, semal, bakain and kiker.
 Bamboo are also grown on an experimental basis.
 Every year about 300 acres are being afforested/regenerated.